avsk80/avsk80.github.io/README.md

 - Impact: The solution was 90% accurate and saved 20+ hours of manual efforts per week for the finance team

 - **Competitive Intelligence**:
-- Developed ETL pipelines and Data Warehouse schema in Hive to ingest daily scarped competitor price data
+- Developed ETL pipelines and Data Warehouse schema in Hive and BigQuery to ingest daily scarped competitor price data
-- Worked with product manager, and business analysts to convert business needs into KPI metrics using SQL and exported the data for Dashboarding
+- Worked with product manager, and business analysts to convert business needs into KPI metrics using Presto and exported the data for Dashboarding
 - Impact: improved sales by 85% on 200 high-value items, reducing analysts' workload by 10+ hours weekly
 - Achievement: Received **"SPOT"** award in Jan 2021, for delivering results well ahead of the promised timeline